- This error is a never-completed uninstallation, which doesn’t allow you to uninstall any program.

 6. Re-register Windows Installer

-According to users, this issue can appear due to problems with Windows Installer service.
+According to users, this issue can appear due to problems with the Windows Installer service.

 - Open Command Prompt as administrator.
 To do that, just press Windows Key + X to open Win + X menu and choose Command Prompt (Admin) from the list.
 You can also use PowerShell (Admin) if you don’t have Command Prompt available.